ESSENTIALS OF DIAGNOSIS

 Chest radiograph of a 60-year-old woman with cardiac enlargement resulting from mitral stenosis with pulmonary hypertension.
 Ventricular enlargement is right-sided.
 (AO, aorta; PA, pulmonary artery.)
 (Reproduced, with permission, from Cheitlin MD, Sokolow M, McIlroy MB.
 Clinical Cardiology, 6th ed.
 Originally published by Appleton & Lange.
 Copyright © 1993 by The McGraw-Hill Companies, Inc.)

 Two clinical syndromes classically occur in patients with mitral stenosis.
-In mild to moderate mitral stenosis, LA pressure and cardiac output may be essentially normal, and the patient is either asymptomatic or ...
+In mild to moderate mitral stenosis, LA pressure and cardiac output may be essentially normal, and the patient is ...